halnasri/nlohmann_json/.dotstop_extensions/README.md

   url: "https://github.com/nlohmann/json/pulse/monthly"
   description: "Development activity for nlohmann/json"
 ---
-Both description and changelog are optional arguments.
+Both `description` and `changelog` are optional arguments.

 ## ListOfTestCases

-The content of a `ListOfTestCases` is given by the list of test-cases extracted from the unit-tests given in the files in the provided directories.
+The content of a ListOfTestCases is a markdown report listing all unit tests and their nested sections extracted from the specified directories/files, together with recent execution environments (from a SQLite database).
 It is assumed that a unit-test is saved in a file with the name unit-xxx.cpp, and only those files are used to compile the list.
 Further, it is assumed that a unit-test-file is structured as

 ```